This post may contain affiliate links. Please read my disclosure policy.

 So, now on to this week’s recipe!
 Fudgy Brownie Cake Balls.
 This past summer I picked up this fun Nordicware cake pop pan at Target.
 I’d been eyeing it for a while and decided to splurge.
 It’s about $15.
 But I don’t really like the regular cake pops with the cake mix and frosting, that are so popular these days.
 I wanted something that would give me a similar treat without those ingredients.

 By the way, I’ve read on the Nordicware Facebook page that they are coming out with a cookbook for more pop recipes!
 That’s the one downside to this pan–I don’t think you can use a regular cake mix recipe.

 These brownie cake balls are SO easy to make, I didn’t even need to get the mixer out!

 And my son helped me, too.
 Now I will say these cake balls never really fill the whole sphere of the pan, but still make a nice truffle-like shape.
 I dipped them in baking chocolate, added a few sprinkles (which you can change up the color of if you like) and voila!
 Easy dessert.
 I made these recently for a luncheon at school and they were a big hit!

 - ¾ cup sugar

-- 12 oz. white or chocolate bark coating
+- 12 ounces white or chocolate almond bark

 - Heat oven to 325F.
 Grease and flour pan.
 In medium saucepan, over low heat, melt the butter and chocolate chips together.
 Stir until smooth.
 Remove from heat and pour into a medium bowl.
 Add sugar and cocoa.
 Stir until blended.
 Add eggs, one at a time, mixing well after each addition.
 Add flour and salt.
 Mix until blended.
 Spoon batter into bottom half of pan (without holes) filling each well so it mounds over the top of the pan.
 I used a medium scoop for this—so easy!